StatPhysBio/hermes/README.md

   -an {0,1}, --add_same_noise_level_as_training {0,1}
                         1 for True, 0 for False.
 If True, will add the same noise level as was used during training.
 This is useful for debugging purposes.
 Default is False.
   -el {0,1}, --ensemble_at_logits_level {0,1}
                         1 for True, 0 for False.
 When computing probabilities and log-probabilities, ensembles the logits before computing the softmax, as opposed to ansembling the individual models' probabilities.
 There should not be a big difference, unless the ensembled models are trained very differently.
+  -sw {0,1}, --subtract_wildtype_logit_or_logproba {0,1}
+                        1 for True, 0 for False.
+If True, will subtract the wildtype logit or logproba from the logits or logprobas of all other aminoacids.
+Default is False.
+We recommend doing this when evaluating mutation effects, since those are defined relative to the wild-type.
+Note that logits and logprobas will be equivalent after subtracting the wildtype logit or logproba.
   -bs BATCH_SIZE, --batch_size BATCH_SIZE
                         Batch size for the model (number of sites).
 Higher batch sizes are faster, but may not fit in memory.
 Default is 512.
   -v {0,1}, --verbose {0,1}